Orchestra Festival 2017

 FREE Orchestra and Chamber Concerts

-Sun Valley favorites William VerMeulen and Alex Orfaly take center stage for performances featuring two exhilarating new works for orchestra and soloists: DiLorenzo’s soulful and soaring 2012 concerto for horn, and the premiere of Orfaly’s commissioned piece including five percussion soloists.
+Sun Valley favorites William VerMeulen and Alex Orfaly take center stage for performances featuring two exhilarating new works for orchestra and soloists: DiLorenzo’s soulful and soaring 2012 concerto for horn, and the world premiere of Orfaly’s commissioned piece including five percussion soloists.

-The Edgar M. Bronfman String Quartet continues our multi-year exploration of the monumental, late string quartets of Beethoven.
+The Edgar M. Bronfman String Quartet continues thier multi-year exploration of the monumental, late string quartets of Beethoven.
 The majestic Opus 127 is the first of these stirring works, setting the stage for what would become the final, resounding musical statement of his life.